Adapting to Life with One Hand and an Ostomy

 freedancer

-Well it's my second day with my one handed approach and Ostomy challange.
-So far I have learned how to do alot of tasks with one hand.
-I can change my ostomy bag, get my medication boxes and bottle's open, put on my CPAP mask over my long hair and get the hair pulled through the back opening of the mask, open an ice tray, open and put on my Breathe Right Strips, open food cans and drink bottles, cook food (but cannot scrape skin off of fresh vegtables like carrots, potatoes etc) It is interesting that the hardest things to do are putting on bra's, underware, pants and socks and pantyhose or half compression socks as well as doing blood sugar tests or blood pressure checks.
-However, each day I learn how to conquer a new challange.
+Well, it's my second day with my one-handed approach and ostomy challenge.
+So far, I have learned how to do a lot of tasks with one hand.
+I can change my ostomy bag, get my medication boxes and bottles open, put on my CPAP mask over my long hair and get the hair pulled through the back opening of the mask, open an ice tray, open and put on my Breathe Right Strips, open food cans and drink bottles, and cook food (but cannot scrape skin off of fresh vegetables like carrots, potatoes, etc.).
+It is interesting that the hardest things to do are putting on bras, underwear, pants, socks, pantyhose, or half compression socks, as well as doing blood sugar tests or blood pressure checks.
+However, each day I learn how to conquer a new challenge.
 The human body amazes me in how quickly it adapts to changes.
 I hope you all have a good holiday if you are celebrating the 4th of July or another for your country.

 Past Member